 This intersection of WAN and SASE calls for DEM and, by extension, DPI.
 Traffic traversing these points is basically application traffic from enterprise, cloud and SaaS applications accessed by thousands of external endpoints, namely employees working remotely.
 STM instituted along these gateways combined with data from DPI enables visibility into the performance of not just domains inside the perimeter, but also domains outside the perimeter, including third-party devices and networks such as ISP networks.
 It enables end-user experience for all enterprise users, internal and external, to be included on the enterprise monitoring dashboards.
 Deploying DPI for SASE not only simplifies the deployment of DEM, it also provides a more accurate representation of the experience of external users accessing today’s enterprise networks.

-The most interesting revelation from the survey is perhaps the fact that more than two thirds of the DEM vendors surveyed are already deploying DPI, planning to deploy DPI or are interested in exploring the integration of DPI into their DEM tools.
+The most interesting revelation from the survey is perhaps the fact that more than two-thirds of the DEM vendors surveyed are already deploying DPI, planning to deploy it, or are interested in exploring the integration of DPI into their DEM tools.
 From a market perspective, this points to huge opportunities for both DPI and DEM, especially as cloud and SaaS applications continue to rule the enterprise application domain.

-Our DEM report is now out.
-It provides key findings on DEM, including market opportunities and deployment challenges, from the perspective of leading DEM vendors from across the globe.
-It also looks at how DPI complements STM and RUM and how it enables the rapid expansion of DEM networks.
+Our DEM report provides key findings on digital experience monitoring, including market opportunities and deployment challenges, from the perspective of leading DEM vendors from across the globe.
+It also looks at how deep packet inspection complements synthetic transaction monitoring & real-user monitoring and how it enables the rapid expansion of DEM networks.
 Don’t miss your free copy of our DEM report.